firedynasty/leaflet-challenge/README.md

 A legend on the bottom right of the map shows the corresponding depth of the earthquake.

-You can view the site deployed at [deployed](https://firedynasty.github.io/homework/leaflet_challenge/).
+You can view the site deployed [here](https://firedynasty.github.io/homework/leaflet_challenge/).